BitBotFactory/MikaLendingBot/docs/market_analysis.rst

 There will be a DB created for each currency you wish to record.
 These can be enabled in the `analyseCurrencies`_ configuration option.

  .. warning:: The more currencies you record, the more data stored on disk and CPU processing time will be used.
-You will also not get as frequent results for the currencies, i.e. You may have trouble getting results for your configured ``analyseUpdateInterval`` This is explained further in the `Recording currencies`_ section.
+You will also not get as frequent results for the currencies.
+This is explained further in the `Recording currencies`_ section.

 A quick list of each config option and what they do

 ========================= =============================================================================================
-`analyseCurrencies`_      A list of each currency you wish to record and analyse `analyseUpdateInterval`_  The frequency between rates requested and stored in the DB `lendingStyle`_           The percentage used for the percentile calculation `percentile_seconds`_     The number of seconds to analyse when working out the percentile `MACD_long_win_seconds`_  The number of seconds to used for the long moving average
+`analyseCurrencies`_      A list of each currency you wish to record and analyse `lendingStyle`_           The percentage used for the percentile calculation `percentile_seconds`_     The number of seconds to analyse when working out the percentile `MACD_long_win_seconds`_  The number of seconds to used for the long moving average